Listen to this article

 Common Mistakes and Considerations

-- Failure to Deposit💡 Definition:The initial cash payment made when purchasing a vehicle, reducing the amount you need to finance.
-Taxes: Employers must deposit withheld taxes electronically using the Electronic Federal Tax Payment System (EFTPS) to avoid penalties.
+Failure to Deposit💡 Definition:The initial cash payment made when purchasing a vehicle, reducing the amount you need to finance.
+Taxes: You can't just hold onto the tax money.
+You must deposit it electronically using the Electronic Federal Tax Payment System (EFTPS) according to a set schedule.

 Try the Calculator